 Diagnostic chatbots essentially function as a “smart WebMD.”
 Chatbots prompt patients to report their symptoms, and then the bots return potential diagnoses and recommend next steps.

-Ada Health, a London- and Berlin-based health startup, raised $47M in 2017 for its natural language processing-enabled diagnostic chatbot project, Ada.
+Ada Health, a London- and Berlin-based health startup, raised $47M in 2017 for its NLP-enabled diagnostic chatbot project Ada.

 Users can also opt to smoothly transition from their conversation with Ada into a conversation with a doctor for a flat fee of $25.
 Any medicine prescribed can be delivered to the user’s home.

-Ada is active in over 130 countries now, and the Bill and Melinda Gates Foundation has partnered with it to examine how the chatbot could be used to offer care in more remote parts of the world.
+Ada is active in over 130 countries, and the Bill and Melinda Gates Foundation has partnered with the startup to examine how the chatbot could be used to offer care in more remote parts of the world.

-Babylon Health, the UK-based health tech company behind the National Health System (NHS) mobile app, released its diagnostic chatbot in 2018 and received significant media attention.
+Babylon Health, the UK-based health tech company behind the National Health System (NHS) mobile app, released its diagnostic chatbot in 2018.
 At the time, the company reported that its chatbot AI had scored higher on a clinical exam than the average British GP: the Babylon chatbot correctly diagnosed 81% of patients, compared to an average score of 72% for human doctors.

 But Babylon chatbot’s commercialization has not been entirely smooth.
-The app has faced criticism for potential inaccuracy of its answers.
+The app has faced criticism for providing potentially inaccurate answers.
 Additionally, despite its stated purpose of helping people avoid going into the ER, Babylon’s chatbot sent 30% of all users to the emergency room — about 10% more than Britain’s national health advice line.

-Companies looking to optimize triaging care and lessening physician workload should be wary of depending too heavily on chatbots to navigate potentially sensitive diagnostic situations.
-Chatbots are a better suited for handling routine situations where next steps are clear-cut.
+Companies looking to optimize care triage and lessen physician workload should be wary of depending too heavily on chatbots to navigate potentially sensitive diagnostic situations.
+Chatbots are better-suited for handling routine situations where next steps are clear-cut.
 For serious or more subjective diagnostic situations, referral to a human physician should always be the next step.

 Patient engagement: Reducing human intervention without sacrificing patient satisfaction

 Data suggests that patient adherence — whether patients successfully follow the treatment plan set out by their doctor — is an ongoing problem in healthcare.
-As many as 60% of patients with chronic illnesses do not accurately follow their treatment plan, which leads to avoidable repeat hospital admissions, additional treatment costs, and even preventable death.
-Studies have placed the cost of patient non-adherence as high as $300B.
+As many as 60% of patients with chronic illnesses do not accurately follow their treatment plan, which leads to avoidable hospital readmissions, additional treatment costs, and even preventable death.
+Studies have placed the annual cost to the US healthcare system of patient non-adherence as high as $300B.

 Traditionally, monitoring patient adherence is a labor-intensive process.
 As a result, healthcare providers are looking to chatbots to reduce the amount of human labor without sacrificing outcomes in the process.